openid4vc-high-assurance-interoperabilit July 2025

 Abstract

 This document defines a profile of OpenID for Verifiable Credentials in combination with the credential formats IETF SD-JWT VC [I-D.ietf-oauth-sd-jwt-vc] and ISO mdoc [ISO.18013-5].
 The aim is to select features and to define a set of requirements for the existing specifications to enable interoperability among Issuers, Wallets and Verifiers of Credentials where a high level of security and privacy is required.
-The profiled specifications include OpenID for Verifiable Credential Issuance [OIDF.OID4VCI], OpenID for Verifiable Presentations [OIDF.OID4VP], Self-Issued OpenID Provider v2 [OIDF.SIOPv2], IETF SD-JWT VC [I-D.ietf-oauth-sd-jwt-vc], and ISO mdoc [ISO.18013-5].
+The profiled specifications include OpenID for Verifiable Credential Issuance [OIDF.OID4VCI], OpenID for Verifiable Presentations [OIDF.OID4VP], IETF SD-JWT VC [I-D.ietf-oauth-sd-jwt-vc], and ISO mdoc [ISO.18013-5].

 Table of Contents